The Bank (Recovery and Resolution) (Jersey) Law 2017 (the Law), has yet to be passed by the States of Jersey.

 Given that one of the purposes of the regime is to minimise the risk of Jersey taxpayers carrying the costs of resolving a failing bank, the Authority is most likely to deploy the bail in tool.
 In doing so, the shareholders and creditors would incur appropriate losses and assume an appropriate part of the costs arising from the failure of the bank (subject to the principle that no creditor should be worse off in stabilisation than in a winding up).

-Importantly, however, from the perspective of customers of the failed bank, the bail in tool will not apply to retail customers enjoying the protection of the JDCS Law and claims that are secured, collateralised, insolvency remote or are otherwise guaranteed.
+Importantly, however, from the perspective of customers of the failed bank, the bail in tool will not apply to claims that are secured, collateralised, insolvency remote or are otherwise guaranteed.

 The Law will also establish a new procedure for the winding up of a bank in the place of Jersey's normal insolvency procedures.
 The new procedures are modelled on the combination of the "just and equitable" winding up procedure set out in the Companies (Jersey) Law 1991 and the powers given to a liquidator under a creditors winding up under that law.